dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## TableComparisonGroupingColumnsPairsListSpec
+## TimestampColumnsSpec
-List of column pairs used for grouping and joining in the table comparison checks.
+Configuration of timestamp related columns on a table level.
+ Timestamp columns are used for timeliness data quality checks and for date/time partitioned checks.